xpqz/documentation/windows-installation-and-configuration/docs/apl-application-as-a-service.md

 To give the workspace (which may be busy) time to respond to SCM notifications, Dyalog responds immediately to confirm that the service has entered the appropriate pending state.
 For example, if the notification is SERVICE_CONTROL_STOP, Dyalog informs the SCM that the service state is SERVICE_STOP_PENDING.
 It is then up to the callback function to confirm that the state has reached SERVICE_STOPPED.

-The following sample function is provided in aplservice.dws.
+The following sample function is provided in `aplservice.dws`.

 ### ServiceHandler Callback Function
 ```apl